Metaswitch/clearwater-docker/README.md

 This repository contains [Dockerfiles](https://docs.docker.com/reference/builder/) for use with [Docker](https://www.docker.com/) and [Compose](https://docs.docker.com/compose/) to deploy [Project Clearwater](http://www.projectclearwater.org).

-There are two options for installing Docker:
+There are three options for installing Docker:

-- using Docker Compose, which sets up appropriate connections between Docker containers.
+- Using Docker Compose.
 This is the recommended approach.

+- Using Kuberenetes.

-- manually, if Docker Compose isn't available.
-In this case you need to use some Docker options to set up the networking config that Compose would set up automatically.
+- Manually.
+In this case you need to use some Docker options to set up the networking config that Compose or Kubernetes would set up automatically.

 You should follow the "Common Preparation" section, then either the "Using Compose" or the "Manual Turn-Up" section.